CFRCR/CFRCR/_collections/cfrcr/example_collection.md

 {% include collection/custom_begin title="Video Companion Resource" %}
 You can specify any type of resource to be a companion to a video.
 This one is custom but it could be anything!

+{% include collection/custom_begin title="External Resources" %}
+You can specify any type of resource to be a companion to external resources.
+This one is custom but it could be anything!